shn3rd/OpenSSL-PRNG/Readme.md

-## SSH Key Predictable PRNG (Authorized_Keys) Process
+## An example of SSH Key Predictable PRNG exploitation

-Bruteforce the the private key using the g0tmi1k's debian-ssh data package when authorized_keys in hand.
+Bruteforce the the private key using the data package when authorized_keys in hand.

 The authorized_keys file will be something like (ssh-dss ....):